 With promising results from early tests of the colored microbubbles, researchers are now exploring potential applications.

 One possibility entails using the agent to analyze the effectiveness of chemotherapy.
 Instead of waiting weeks for results, doctors could know within days, notes Jonathan Lovell, PhD, assistant professor of biomedical engineering at UB.

-“We're only scratching the surface of what is
+“We're only scratching the surface of what is possible,” he says.

 In addition to Lovell, UB co-authors include biomedical engineering’s Chulhong Kim, PhD, assistant professor, and Mansik Jeon, PhD, postdoctoral associate.

 Four collaborators from Toronto’s University Health Network also co-authored the paper.